haitlahcen/dhall-lang/Safety-guarantees.md

 ... then the type system guarantees that none of those values will be absent since every type (such as `Integer` or `Text`) is automatically non-`Optional` by default.
-Your configuration file has to explicitly opt in to `Optional` values and the type system polices your input for you.
+Your configuration file has to explicitly opt in to accepting empty or otherwise failed values and the type system then polices your input for you.

 ## Conclusions